-1. Personal Computer Servicing and Maintenance (CC008) 60 hr 2.
-Introduction to Microprocessors (CC010) 60 hr Total Hours: 120 hr
+Course Hours 1.
+Personal Computer Servicing and Maintenance (CC008) 60 2.
+Introduction to Microprocessors (CC010) 60 TOTAL HOURS: 120

 Certificates of Completion for Construction, Automotive, and Outboard Motor Technologies, Tourism and Hospitality, and Information Technology and Computer Science

 Students must have at least a high school diploma or HiSET to be eligible for the Certificate of Completion programs.
 Students who have completed degrees in the vocational area or have trainings from certified programs or the US military may also be eligible for certificate of completions or credits for courses within the programs once their transcripts have been reviewed and courses verified for certification.